Donald Trump’s First State Dinner Features Star-Studded Guest List

 Anyone who has listened to things that President Donald Trump has said in the past will know that he’s been against state dinners at the White House, but that appears to have changed.
-On Tuesday evening, the president hosted French President Emanuel Macron and French First Lady Brigette Macron at his first one ever.
-Not only does the guest list consist of a number of big names, but things are going to be kept upscale with a menu for the ages.
+On Tuesday evening, the president hosted French President Emmanuel Macron and French First Lady Brigitte Macron at his first one ever.
+Not only does the guest list consist of a number of big names, but things are also going to be kept upscale with a menu for the ages.

-While some may look at this year’s guest list and think it doesn’t compare to those of the state dinners held by Barack Obama, George Bush, or Bill Clinton, but it’s still impressive.
+While some may look at this year’s guest list and think it doesn’t compare to those of the state dinners held by Barack Obama, George Bush, or Bill Clinton, it’s still impressive nonetheless.

 As reported by CNN, media mogul Rupert Murdoch is there with his wife, Jerry Hall.
 Apple Vice President Lisa Jackson and Apple CEO Tim Cook arrived at the state dinner together before Olympic curler John Shuster and women’s hockey player Meghan Duggan arrived.